 Motorist accident reports

-If you are in an accident, you are required by the NYS Vehicle and Traffic Law to stop and exchange information with the involved drivers.
+If you are in an accident, you are required by the NY State Vehicle and Traffic Law to stop and exchange information with the involved drivers.

 - If the accident caused property damage only, then exchange information about your driver license, insurance, and registration with the involved drivers.